ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_5_netcdf.rst

     - temperature

 Visualise it to get a default plot.
-In the solutions folder is a script called *gallery_example_nc_maritime_obs.py*, which converts from Kelvin to Celcius and adds some stying to the plot (generated as PDF - simply remove the ``mv.setoutput()`` command to get an on-screen visualisation).
+In the solutions folder is a script called *gallery_example_nc_maritime_obs.py*, which converts from Kelvin to Celcius and adds some stying to the plot (generated as PDF - simply remove the :func:`setoutput` command to get an on-screen visualisation).

 .. image:: /_static/metview_90_minute_introduction_part_5_netcdf/netcdf-plotted-2.png